 - SP – Revenue from an SP is taxed as personal income and reported on your personal income tax return.

 If you are interested in how to start a business and have questions, please contact our small business attorney today.
-We will inform you of all the relevant information and will assist you in moving forward.

 Call 888-691-9319 for a consultation or fill out this short form to get started.